A Moroccan Metropolis: The Essential Travel Guide to Casablanca

 Experience the sights, sounds and smells of the Marche Central, where locals shop for everything from fresh sardines to clay tagines.
 Located between Rue Allal Ben Abdallah and Boulevard Mohamed V, this lively market offers an authentic slice of Moroccan life, with piles of fragrant spices, pyramids of shiny olives and vendors touting the day's catch.

 For a true taste of Morocco, pull up a stool at one of the casual courtyard restaurants and sample a tender lamb tagine or grilled fish straight from the market stalls.
-Don't miss the specialty food shops peddling local delicacies like bottles of aromatic argan oil and baskets of plump dates—perfect edible souvenirs.
+Don't miss the specialty food shops peddling local delicacies like bottles of aromatic argan oil and baskets of plump dates - perfect edible souvenirs.

 For a more curated shopping experience, head to Quartier Haboos and its Souq Haboos, known for quality handicrafts like ornate ceramics, colourful textiles and hand-woven rugs.

-Things to do in Casablanca
+Best things to do in Casablanca

 Learn about Morocco’s Jewish heritage